 The Old Rules suggest that arbitrations should be conducted in a just, speedy, and economical manner.
 However, in the same breath, they also provide that parties are jointly and severally liable to pay Centre’s fees and the arbitrator’s fees and expenses.
 The Rules also make clear that an award can be withheld if there are any outstanding fees and that the arbitration may be terminated if the arbitrator believes the arbitration proceedings have become “impossible”.
 Case law suggests that an arbitrator can find proceedings to have become “impossible” where the parties fail to pay the arbitrator’s fees.

-Under the Old Act and the Old Rules the unfortunate reality is that, if, after an arbitration proceeding concludes and arbitration fees remain outstanding, an award may be withheld because your opponent refuses to pay their fees.
+Under the Old Act and the Old Rules the unfortunate reality is that, if, after an arbitration proceeding concludes and arbitration fees remain outstanding, the arbitrator may withhold your award because your opponent refuses to pay their fees.
 At this time, the arbitrator will be entitled to terminate the arbitration if you do not “preserve the proceeding” by paying your opponent’s share.

 Will this issue soon be resolved by the New Act and New Rules?